-Or take the 30-minute drive to nearby Yangan and Killarney.
+Once you’ve gotten your history fix, take the 30-minute drive to nearby towns Yangan and Killarney.

 Rich in rural history, Yangan was one of the first early settlements.
 Sandstone was quarried in the area and sent to Warwick for the construction of magnificent buildings including the town hall and police station.